pixelfreak/steezy.williamkhoe.com/README.md

   I would suggest doing an infinite scroll with filters instead.
 - Google Cloud Functions need to be written to update Firestore `classes` metadata onWrite (to update number of classes).
 - Google Cloud Functions need to be written to sync Algolia index with Firestore.
 - The user activity `playedSeconds` is currently being written to Firestore every second the video is playing.
 Firestore charges per write so scaling this could get very expensive.
-It may be wiser to increase the interval or only write when the page unloads.
+It may be more cost-effective to increase the interval or only write when the page unloads.

 # API
 GET `/api/class`

 Retrieve list of classes.

 Param: